Tahir-Robinson-CS/CSE1910-CSE-Project-A-Mario-Pineda/README.md

 # README : CSE1910 - CSE Project A

+**This repository is a clone of [CSE1910-CSE-Project-A](https://github.com/mariopineda/CSE1910-CSE-Project-A) and is an exemplar of a major project developed by Dr. Pineda.
+This is not the template repository you would fork to set up the project repository for your own major project.
+The template repository is [CSE1910-CSE-Project-A](https://github.com/mariopineda/CSE1910-CSE-Project-A).**

+---

 **Remember that this project is worth 1 full credit (CSE1910: CSE Project A).
 Complete all the basic requirements FIRST before progressing to the extras.**

 ## Time Line